Sustainability / Governance Corporate Compliance

 Training for Expatriate Employees Employees posted outside of Japan Competition law, bribery, discrimination, harassment, and prevention of misconduct

-Training for Directors Daicel directors and presidents of Group companies in Japan Organizational management to prevent harassment Effective communication in workplaces
+Training for Directors Daicel directors and presidents of Group companies in Japan Quality management to prevent quality fraud

 Compliance Help Line System (Whistleblower System)

-In line with the objectives of the Whistleblower Protection System, the Company has set up several help lines through which employees can report and receive consultations anonymously or otherwise about issues that include violations of the Ethical Standards of Daicel Group.
+In accordance with the Whistleblower Protection Act, the Company has set up several help lines through which employees can report and receive consultations anonymously or otherwise about issues that include violations of the Ethical Standards of Daicel Group.
 Intended to help prevent wrongdoing and misconduct and to identify these problems early, these help lines can be accessed 24/7 in any language spoken in the areas in which Daicel Group companies are located.

 Compliance Help Line